jimdavis1/Viral_Annotation/README.md

 ## Step 1.
 Calling features based on PSSMs

-The code is currently designed to work on the *Paramyxoviridae*, *Bunyavirales*, and *Filoviridae*, although more taxa are planned.
+The code is currently designed to work on the *Paramyxoviridae*, *Bunyavirales*, *Filoviridae*, and *Pneumoviridae*, although more taxa are planned.
 As depicted in the image below, it first performs a BLASTn against a small set of representative genomes for each genus.
-Then it sorts the results by bit score and chooses the best match.<br><br>
+Then it sorts the results by bit score and chooses the best match.<br>

 For each genus, there is a directory of PSSMs corresponding to each known protein for that genus.
 The PSSMs are derived from a set of hand curated alignments.
 In the next step, it cycles through each directory of PSSMs (there may be more than one PSSM per protein), choosing the best tBLASTn match per pssm. <br>